-- b.
-The OO reviews the AR application to ensure that procurement guidelines have been followed. - c.
-If there are issues, PIU officer (OO or PAO) in coordination with the loan officer will contact the applicant and attempt to resolve the issues. - d.
-If the issues can be resolved, the OO clears the application and forwards the application to the PM (or delegated the PAO). - e.
-If the issues cannot be resolved, the PM will contact the PFI and inform the PFI that there were procurement or safeguards issues that could not be overcome, and the application is declined. <End of workflow> - f.
-The PM verifies and may approve. - g.
-The PIU will inform the PFI via email that the application was approved and include any conditions that may have been added regarding procurement or safeguards. - 4.
-The Credit Agreement is signed between PFI and MSME, upon approval of PM. - 5.
-The Beneficiary agreement is signed between NRPB and MSME. - 6.
-PFI sets a funding date based on whether there are conditions that must be met prior to disbursement. - 7.
-On the 10th of each month (or next business day), the PFI submits a report to the NRPB with a list of loans that will be funded in the following month through an Excel spreadsheet template (as referenced in annex 3) prepared by the NRPB with the following information for each loan that is ready to be funded: - Tracking number - Name of Borrower - Amount of the grant/loan package to be disbursed and key financing terms (interest rate, maturity) - 8.
-NRPB will disburse funds for the total of loans and grants to each PFI by the 25th of the month (or next business day). - 9.
-The PFI will schedule the initial disbursement to the MSME within 3 business days of receiving the disbursement from the NRPB.
-It is recorded that the PFI is entitled to disburse the relevant AR Sub-loan and/or WC Sub loan in tranches and may make subsequent disbursements as appropriate. - 10.
-On the 10th of each month (or next business day), the PFI will report the loan status for each loan currently outstanding using the template provided by the NRPB (Reference is made to annex 3). - 11.
-For AR purchases >US\$2,500, the PAO may pay a visit to the MSME on a sample basis.
+- a.
+If the application is declined, PFI will inform the applicant and the NRPB, the latter for monitoring purposes. <End of workflow>- - 6.
+If the PFI approves the application, the PFI will send the credit report to the NRPB's email espapplication@nrpbsxm.org.
+Packages may be submitted any day of the month. - 7.
+The NRPB receives the credit report from the PFI, verifies this against the approved covernote and verifies there are no other approved agreements with the MSME within the project; or linked applications in holdings and joint ventures with shared ownership of >40%. - a.
+If there are any changes to the application from the NRPB side, the file must go through the PFI credit assessment stage once more (step 5). - 8.
+In case the application exceeds \$100,000, the application is sent to the World Bank for review.
+Upon World Bank no-objection the NPRB proceeds. - a.
+In case of objections, the NRPB will contact the client and the PFI to resolve the objection, if possible, or decline the application in which case the NRPB will inform the applicant and the relevant PFI, the latter for monitoring purposes. - The NRPB proceeds with the loan package approval and Beneficiary Agreement (BA). - 10.
+The NRPB informs the PFI of the final approval, so they can initiate the credit agreement. - 11.
+The Beneficiary agreement is signed between NRPB and MSME. - 12.
+A copy of the signed credit agreement between the PFI and MSME is sent to NRPB. - 13.
+PFI sets a funding date based on whether there are conditions that must be met prior to disbursement. - 14.
+On the 10th and 20th of each month (or next business day), the PFI submits a report to the NRPB with a list of loans that will be funded in the following month through an Excel spreadsheet template (as referenced in annex 2) prepared by the NRPB with the following information for each loan that is ready to be funded: - Tracking number - Name of Borrower - Amount of the grant/loan package to be disbursed and key financing terms (interest rate, maturity) - 15.
+NRPB will disburse funds for the total of loans and grants to each PFI by the 25th or 5th of the month (or next business day), respectively. - 16.
+The PFI will schedule the initial disbursement to or for the MSME within 7 business days of receiving the disbursement from the NRPB.
+It is recorded that the PFI is entitled to disburse the relevant AR Sub-loan, AR Sub-grant and/or WC Sub loan in tranches and may make subsequent disbursements as appropriate.
+The PFI can use its existing procedures for

-- 12. Monthly repayments from the MSME to the PFI for the loan portion of the package. - 13.
+- disbursements.
+At the discretion of the PFI, payments may be made directly to suppliers of the MSME. - 17.
+On the 10th of each month (or next business day), the PFI will report the loan status for each loan currently outstanding using the template provided by the NRPB (Reference is made to annex 2). - 18.
+The NRPB may require proof of purchase from any beneficiary. - 19.
+For AR purchases >US\$2,500, the PAO may visit the MSME on a sample basis. - 20.
+Monthly repayments from the MSME to the PFI for the loan portion of the package. - 21.
 Quarterly repayments from PFI to NRPB accounts at a commercial bank.